Lost in Your Eyes: Chart performance

 Released on January 6, 1989, "Lost in Your Eyes" debuted at No. 42 on the US Billboard Hot 100 on the week of January 21.
 On March 4, the ballad climbed to number one and remained there for three weeks, becoming her most successful single and her fifth and last top 10 hit.
 In Canada, it also reached number one for three weeks, and outside North America, "Lost in Your Eyes" experienced moderate chart success, reaching number seven in Australia and the top 40 in Belgium, Ireland, Spain and the United Kingdom.

 Critical reception

 Bryan Buss from AllMusic complimented the song as "a pretty ballad that showcases her songwriting skills, her clear voice, and her talent on the piano."
 A reviewer from People Magazine stated that Gibson "fares well with torchy ballads" such as "Lost in Your Eyes".
 Betty Page from Record Mirror wrote, "Golden larynxed Debs hits us with the big moodsome ballad, proving that she's shaping up to be the Barry Manilow of the Nineties.
 She's obviously trying to shed the popcorn and candyfloss image already, but she's a bit too Minnie Mouse to carry off the sweeping epic just yet.
 Still, we all had a bit of a weep over the tinkly piano."
-William Shaw from Smash Hits felt that "she is crooning along to this creaky ballad that some ageing songstress like Elaine Page or Elkie Brooks would feel comfortable with."
+William Shaw from Smash Hits felt that "she is crooning along to this creaky ballad that some ageing songstress like Elaine Paige or Elkie Brooks would feel comfortable with."